risan/http-client/README.md

 ### Send JSON Body

-If you don't set any header content type, `body` with object literal will be send as JSON.
-The header content type will also be set to `application/json`.
+If you don't set any header content-type, the `body` with object literal will be sent as JSON.
+The header content-type will also be set to `application/json`.

 ```js
 import HttpClient from '@risan/http-client';